ldiazperera/globant-bootcamps-react/README.md

 5. `CSS` code must adhere to Globant's [CSS Style Guide](https://github.com/globant-ui/css-style-guide)

-6. `Js` code must adhere to Globant's [Js Style Guide](https://github.com/globant-ui/JavaScript-style-guide).
+6. `JS` code must adhere to Globant's [Js Style Guide](https://github.com/globant-ui/JavaScript-style-guide).

 → [index](#index)

 ### Learning Days ###

-Each day you will grab the fundamentals of building blocks for usual `Js/React` applications.
+Each day you will grab the fundamentals of building blocks for usual `JS/React` applications.

 On each learning day you will have to: